MatthewJung14/SocietyOfPCBuildingWebApp/Sprint4/Sprint4.md

 - TestUpdateUser:in this unit test there are two test cases are performed: 1) updating an existing user should update the user in the database, and 2) updating a non-existent user should return an error message.
 The function creates a mock environment with an in-memory SQLite database, and uses the "Env" struct to call the "UpdateUser" function.
 The tests check that the user information is updated correctly and that the expected error messages are returned.

 **Middleware Handlers**
 ValidateJWT - Checks that the value mapped to the "Token" key in a passed in http request is a valid JWT.
 Writes a response message telling the caller that they are unauthorized if the token is invalid or if there is no token at all.
 If the token is valid, the passed in function is allowed to execute.
-Endpoints which are wrapped by this handler: /api/test and /api/deactivate-account.
+Endpoints which are wrapped by this handler: /api/test, /api/deactivate-account, /api/update-account, /api/admin-test, /api/change-admin-status, /api/create-event, /api/update-event, and /api/get-event.
+CheckAdminState - Checks to make sure that the "Admin" key in an http header is set to true.
+Responds similarly to ValidateJWT in the event that it is not true.
+If the key is true, the function executes regularly.
+Endpoints which are wrapped by this handler: /api/admin-test and /api/change-admin-status.
 API Endpoints:
 /api/test - Calls the test function.
 Uses the ValidateJWT handler.
 Accepts http GET requests.
 /api/signup - Calls the userRegister function.
 No additional middleware handlers.
 Accepts http POST requests.